JohnnyCPP/learn_assembly/examples/asm03/README.txt

 # converts string in RBX to integer (returns in RAX)
 # ##################################################
 str_to_int:
-	# "rbx" is a callee-saved register, to modify it in the subroutine,
-	#       save its state on the Stack (push) and restore it when
-	#       the subroutine ends (pop), to comply with System V ABI
-	push rbx
 	# clears "rax" and "rcx"
 	xor rax, rax
 	xor rcx, rcx